amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 ## Give us feedback

 Let us know how we can improve this plugin.
-Either [open a new issue](https://github.com/amarinediary/Where-Is-My-Bread/issues/new/choose).
+Either [Open a new issue](https://github.com/amarinediary/Where-Is-My-Bread/issues/new/choose).
 If you don't have a GitHub account you can give us feedback through Google [Where-Is-My-Bread Plugin Feedback Form](https://forms.gle/m9PM6dEX8aZrmedG9).
 (No account required).

 ||Version|
 |-|-|